Nick Keizer

 Nick Keizer (born May 2, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Grand Valley State Lakers.

-Early years
+Early life

 Keizer was born to a family of Latvian descent, and grew up in Portage, Michigan.
 He attended Portage Northern High School where he played baseball and football.
 As a senior, he had 19 receptions for 353 yards and three touchdowns on offense and 28 tackles, 14.5 tackles for loss and two sacks on defense and was named Division 2 All-State and selected to play in Michigan's East-West All Star Game.

 College career

 Keizer was a member of the Grand Valley State Lakers, redshirting as a true freshman.
 As a redshirt senior, Keizer was named first-team All-Great Lakes Intercollegiate Athletic Conference (GLIAC) after leading tight ends in the conference with 29 receptions for 504 yards and nine touchdowns.
 Keizer finished his collegiate career with 45 receptions for 734 yards and 11 touchdown receptions.